UBCSailbot/docs/docs/reference/github/workflow/branches.md

 # Developing on Branches

-We use branching to diverge from the main line of development and work on issues without directly modifying the main line.
-This ensures that our codebase is robust and avoids merge conflicts when multiple people are developing at the same time.
+We use branching to work on issues without modifying the main line.
+This ensures that the main line only contains functional code and handles merge conflicts that arise when multiple people are developing at the same time.
 For a quick rundown on branching in git, consult the official [git documentation](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell).